IRSL-tut/irsl_documents/source/coordinates.rst

 In the following, A is an instance of the coordinates class.

+- Getting inverse-transformation

 .. code-block:: python

     >>> T.inverse_transformation()

 Returns inverse transformation.

-- Mathmatical representation of a return value is following.
+Mathmatical representation of a return value is following.

 .. math::
    T^{-1} = \begin{pmatrix}
    \mathbf{R}^{-1}  & - \mathbf{R}^{-1}\mathbf{p} \\
    \mathbf{0}  & 1
    \end{pmatrix}

+- Getting transformation between coordinates

 .. code-block:: python